Check Availability

 • MealsBLD

-Hiking from Lobuche to Everest base camp and Gorak Shep is the longest hike in a 7 day Everest base camp trek.
+Hiking from Lobuche to Everest base camp and Gorak Shep is the longest hike in the 7 days of the Short Everest Trek.
 The hiking for this day is not arduous.
 Also, the mountains like Lhotse, Nuptse, and Everest near make the walk sublime.

-Hike to Gorak Shep from Lobuche is for two hours with another hour of stop for rest and lunch.
+The hike to Gorak Shep from Lobuche is for two hours with another hour of stop for rest and lunch.
 After breakfast, you’ll start trekking to Everest base camp.
-One hour walk from Lobuche takes you to Lobuche Pass at 5,110 metres.
+One hour's walk from Lobuche takes you to Lobuche Pass at 5,110 meters.
 You’ll hike further to Gorak Shep from Lobuche Pass for two hours.
 This trail follows the rugged trekking trail.

 Day 7:Hike to Kala Patthar view point and helicopter flight to Kathmandu